bjoernf73/dry.module.pkgmgmt/README.md

 ## Package Installations
 Installs packages, using PackageManagement (a.k.a OneGet).
 Supports packages of the following types:

-- PowerShell modules (nuget)
+- PowerShell modules (nuget) (Get-Module, Install-, Uninstall-)
 - Chocolatey packages (nuget)
 - Git-repos as PowerShell modules (git, cloned into the system PSModulePath)
 - Git-repos (cloned into any folder)
-- Windows Roles and Features
+- Windows Roles and Features (Get-WindowsFeature, Install-, Uninstall- / Get-WindowsOptionalFeature, Enable-, Disable-)
-- Windows Optional Components
+- Windows Capabilities (Get-WindowsCapability, Add-, Remove-)

 ## Package Management bootstrapping in Packer